 2. Acknowledge how often you’re really shopping.

-These multiple trips are killing our budget, and in order to fix it, we have to face the truth of how often we’re going to the store (in addition to how much we spend AND the actual stores we shop at).
+These multiple trips are NOT budget friendly, and in order to fix it, we have to face the truth of how often we’re going to the store (in addition to how much we spend AND the actual stores we shop at).

 Have you ever opened the fridge or pantry to stand there and say, “We have nothing to eat!”